akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice’s eyes widened.
 “She did?”

 “She did.”
-He reached out and took her hand.
+He reached out and squeezed her hand.
 “I will not let them hurt you.
 Not with words.
 Not with whispers.
 I will stand beside you, and they will see that the goose girl is not alone.”

 Beatrice’s throat tightened.
 “I am so ashamed.”

 “Do not be.”
 His voice was gentle.
 “You made a mistake.
 You will mend the tapestry.
 You will learn.
 And one day, they will call you by your name, not by their mockery.”

-She looked down at their hands.
-His fingers were warm, steady.
+She looked down at her hand.
+His fingers had been warm, steady.

 “Thank you,” she whispered.